Use categories to group work item types

 Categories associate one or more WITs as belonging to the same category.
 The Agile planning tools rely on the default category definitions, many of which specify a single WIT per category.

-Categories are defined through an XML definition file.
-Here’s an example of the feature and bug category entries within this file:
+Here’s an example of the feature and bug category entries within the Categories XML definition file:

 <CATEGORY name="Bug Category" refname="Microsoft.BugCategory"> <DEFAULTWORKITEMTYPE name="Bug" /> </CATEGORY> <CATEGORY name="Feature Category" refname="Microsoft.FeatureCategory"> <DEFAULTWORKITEMTYPE name="Feature" /> </CATEGORY>

 You use categories to accomplish the following operations:

 To add WITs to appear on the backlog page, you add them to the Requirement Category.
 To add WITs to appear on the task board page, add them to the Task Category.
 See Add bugs to the task board or backlog.

 To add WITs that you use in similar ways that the Bug type is used, add them to the Bug Category.
 See Support bug update status using My Work.

 To support portfolio backlogs.
 A category is defined for each WIT that supports a portfolio backlog, such as the Feature Category and Epic Category.
 See Add a backlog to Agile portfolio management.

 To prevent users from creating WITs that should be created through a form or a tool, and not manually, add them to the Hidden Types Category.

 To query for different WITs that have different names based on locale, assign them to the same category and use the In Group operator.